acampergue/acampergue.github.io/README.md

 ### Integration and testing platform:

-  * Installing and Configuring 40 hypervisors _(VMWare ESXi / vSphere for more than 2 years, KVM for 2 years, partial migration to Docker)_
+  * Installation and configuration of 40 hypervisors _(VMWare ESXi/vSphere for more than 2 years, KVM for 2 years, partial migration to Docker during the last year)_
-  * Managing integration and testing platforms _(about 800VMs 20 platforms, 40 servers per platform)_
+  * Managing integration and test platforms _(about 800VMs 20 platforms, 40 servers per platform)_
-  * Daily deployment of complete platforms, OS and application _(VM 40, 35 Jboss, 2 Postgresql, 2 Cassandra, 10 Redis, 2 ActiveMQ, 6 lemonldap-ng, 10 apache httpd)_
+  * Daily deployment of whole platforms from OS to application softwares _(VM 40, 35 Jboss, 2 Postgresql, 2 Cassandra, 10 Redis, 2 ActiveMQ, 6 lemonldap-ng, 10 apache httpd)_
-  * Establishment of an infrastructure of acceptance tests _(Selenium Hub ubuntu & windows nodes)_
+  * Deployment of an infrastructure of acceptance tests _(Selenium Hub + ubuntu & windows nodes)_

 ### Referent on software integration and system integration